pratik-walunj/pratik-walunj/README.md

                                                Hi there👋, I'm Pratik Walunj

-                       A passionate php  developer from India, who also has a keen interest in building frontend UI
+                       A passionate web developer from India, who also has a keen interest in building frontend UI

 - 👋 Hi, I’m @pratik-walunj